bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * as well as
 I know because it's cool to learn about the history of the Scandinavian Peninsula as well as see a little bit more of those northern lights.
+She is a talented musician as well as being a photographer.
+I do love music as well as sports.

 * vast array of...
 The queen has a vast array of dresses in her closet.